Timothy Eaton

-Timothy Eaton (March 1834 – 31 January 1907) was a Northern Irish-Canadian businessman who founded the Eaton's department store, one of the most important retail businesses in Canada's history.
+Timothy Eaton (March 1834 – 31 January 1907) was an Irish-Canadian businessman who founded the Eaton's department store, one of the most important retail businesses in Canada's history.

 Early life and family

 He was born in Ballymena, County Antrim, Ireland (now Northern Ireland).
 His parents were Scottish Protestants, John Eaton and Margaret Craig.
 As a 20-year-old Irish apprentice shopkeeper, Timothy Eaton sailed from Ireland to settle with other family members in southern Ontario, Canada.
 On 28 May 1862, Eaton married Margaret Wilson Beattie.
 They had five sons and three daughters.
 Among the sons were John Craig Eaton and Edward Young Eaton.
 One of the daughters, Josephine Smyth Eaton, survived the sinking of RMS Lusitania off the Irish coast in 1915.
 His granddaughter, Iris Burnside, was lost in that sinking.